 Section 106 of the National Historic Preservation Act mandates federal agencies undergo a review process for all federally-funded and permitted projects that will adversely affect sites listed on, or eligible for listing on, the National Register of Historic Places.
 Specifically it requires the federal agency to "take into account" the effect a project may have on historic properties.
 The Trustees do not believe that any of the projects will likely adversely affect eligible historic properties.
-The Trustees will initiate consultation with the State Historic Preservation Officer (SHPO) prior to the release of the Final RP/EA.
+At the time of this Final RP/EA's release, Section 106 consultations are preparing to be initiated.

 6.8 Executive Order 12898 (59 Fed.
 Reg.
-7629) - Environmental Justice

-The 1994 Executive Order 12898 requires each federal agency to identify and address, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority and low-income populations.
-In the memorandum to heads of departments and agencies that accompanied executive Order 12898, the President specifically recognized the importance of procedures under NEPA for identifying and addressing environmental justice concerns.
+7629) - Environmental Justice to heads of departments and agencies that accompanied executive Order 12898, the President specifically recognized the importance of procedures under NEPA for identifying and addressing environmental justice concerns.
 The memorandum states that "each federal agency shall analyze the environmental effects, including human health, economic and social effects, of federal actions, including effects on minority communities and low-income communities, when such analysis is required by [NEPA]."
 The memorandum particularly emphasizes the importance of NEPA's public participation process, directing that "each federal agency shall provide opportunities for community input in the NEPA process."
 Agencies are further directed to "identify potential effects and mitigation measures in consultation with affected communities, and improve the accessibility of meetings, crucial documents, and notices."
 The CEQ has oversight of the federal government's compliance with Executive Order 12898 and NEPA.
-The alternatives proposed for selection encompass a range of activities that will conserve and restore habitats within close proximity to the affected environment and the neighboring Town of Navassa.
-The alternatives proposed do not create a disproportionately high or adverse effect on any minority or low-income populations.
-The proposed alternatives may result in downstream economic activity and thus be beneficial to local economies.
+The selected alternatives encompass a range of activities that will conserve and restore habitats within close proximity to the affected environment and the neighboring Town of Navassa.
+The alternatives selected do not create a disproportionately high or adverse effect on any minority or low-income populations.
+The selected alternatives may result in downstream economic activity and thus be beneficial to local economies.
 The level of benefit would vary by specific project site.
 Additionally, the economic value of high quality tidal marsh and waterways is significant in the coastal stretches of North Carolina, and as natural corridors are established, local communities will benefit from their recreational, commercial, and aesthetic value.